eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 ![mosaics.png]({{ site.baseurl }}/images/building-detection-large-scale/mosaics.png)
 *CLIP vs BLM.
 CLIP is performed on a per-tile basis.
 The FLAME cutlines outlining the tile boundaries are shown in green.
 BLM is the result of adjusting the colors to match an underlying global base layer.*

-16-bit imagery can not be displayed on 8-bit monitors so we can't really view the ACOMP pseudo-mosaic unless DRA is applied.
+16-bit imagery can not be displayed on 8-bit monitors so we can't really view the ACOMP mosaic unless DRA is applied.
 Below, we've plotted the pixel intensity histograms of a single chip for BLM, CLIP and ACOMP.
 The histograms follow the same pattern, however, the range of the horizontal axis is much larger in the ACOMP case.

 ![histograms.png]({{ site.baseurl }}/images/building-detection-large-scale/histograms.png)